GISSAL/ads-b/README.md

 *Summary*

-ArcGIS script-based tool (based upon <code>ads_b_tool_2.py</code> that ingests ADS-B data processed with Tool #1 and produces point (aircraft waypoints) and line (aircraft flightlines) feature classes for all features within a user-defined distance of a management unit polygon and below a user-defined altitude threshold.
-The attribute table for the output aircraft flightlines has appended to it select fields and values from the FAA Releasable Database, as well as the new field 'Sinuosity' which is calculated as the ratio of the curvilinear length of the flightline and the Eucliean distance between the first and last waypoint comprising the flightline.
+Ingests ADS-B data processed with **Tool #1 - Process Raw ADS-B Files** and produces point (aircraft waypoint) and line (aircraft flightline) feature classes for all features within a user-defined distance of a management unit polygon and below a user-defined altitude threshold.
+The attribute table for the output aircraft flightlines has appended to it select fields and values from the **FAA Releasable Database**, as well as the new field * *Sinuosity* * which is calculated as the ratio of the curvilinear length of the flightline and the Eucliean distance between the first and last waypoint comprising the flightline.
 Sinuosity may be useful in identifying specific types of flights, including straight line paths typical of commercial aircraft and regular curvilinear paths characteristic of survey flights.

 *Dependencies*

 Requires access to the Python script <code>ads_b_tool_2.py</code> and uses as input the output from **Tool #1 - Process Raw ADS-B Data Files**.

 *Parameters*